ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 You can also share updates, tutorials, use cases, talks and events where you will participate to engage with users.

-> For rOpenSci packages, we collect the use cases and feature them on the website as well as the package.
-We also have social media campaing, for example "A Package a Day" on Mastodon were we feature one package of our suite each day.
-For LinkedIn we publish every Monday our "Package Weekly Digest" with a list of five package that belong to the same category.
+> For rOpenSci packages, we collect the [use cases](/use-cases) and feature them on the website as well as the package.
+We also have social media campaigns, for example "A Package a Day" on Mastodon were we feature one package of our suite each day.
+On LinkedIn we publish every Monday our "Package Weekly Digest" with a list of five package that belong to the same category.

-If you like to give talks, you can speak at an R User Group or R-Ladies Chapter, organizers invite spekaers but most of the groups are open to people that offer to give a talk or teach a workshop.
+If you like to give talks, you can speak at an R User Group or R-Ladies Chapter, organizers invite speakers but most of the groups are open to people that offer to give a talk or teach a workshop.
 Present your package on a field specific conference is another way to reach your users and get greater exposure.
 There are R specific conferences like useR!, LatinR, satRdays and Posit::Conf.

 > rOpenSci have two hours [co-working sessions each month](/coworking/), you can host a co-working session on the topic of the package.